Potential Benefits of Cryptocurrency Investing in an IRA

 Because IRA funds are either tax-free or tax-deferred, individual purchases and sales within your IRA do not require reporting to the IRS for short-term or long-term gains.
 The need to track cost basis for your individual transactions is eliminated.

-This means that income made from the sale of Bitcoin, Ethereum or other cryptocurrencies you invest in is subject to short-term taxation or long-term capital gains rates, just like a property investment would be.
-Significant gains in the value of the investment could cause taxation by the IRS.
+This means that income made from the sale of Bitcoin, Ethereum, or other cryptocurrency investments is subject to short-term taxation or long-term capital gains rates, just like a property investment would be.
+Significant gains in the value of the investment could cause taxation by the IRS – that is, when it’s not inside a Traditional or Roth IRA.

 3. Portfolio diversification

-Investing in cryptocurrency in an IRA could add diversification to your portfolio.
-Equity Trust offers the ability to invest in a wide variety of assets including real estate, private entities, promissory notes, precious metals and many others, all in one account.
+Another potential benefit of investing in cryptocurrency in an IRA is that it could add diversification to your portfolio.
+Equity Trust offers the ability to invest in a wide variety of assets including real estate, private entities, promissory notes, precious metals, and many others, all in one account.

-If you’re interested in learning more about digital currency investing in your IRA, download our free, comprehensive guide that will explain the currencies available on our digital asset platform, platform security for trading, as well as how you can get started.
+If you’re interested in learning more about digital currency investing in your IRA, download our free, comprehensive guide that will explain the currencies available through our cryptocurrency providers as how you can get started.

 Prior to making any investment decisions, please consult with the appropriate legal, tax, and/or investment professionals for advice.
 As a self-directed IRA custodian, ETC will not provide investment advice or risk assessment of any investment.
 The digital currency market may experience a high degree of volatility and clients should consult with an investment professional before any investment is made.